Mount an angle plate onto the faceplate and the soleplate base onto this and adjust

 bearing faces.
 Lock both the top slide and saddle and turn the casting round so as

 to enable the other two faces to be machined at the same level, Photograph 79.

 I approached the next operation thinking that I would just repeat the method I had

-used for the 10V, the greater length of the casting though prevented this.
-I needed
+used for the 10V, unfortunately, the greater length of the casting prevented this.

-another method therefore to produce the 7/16” aperture to take the crankshaft bearings.
+I needed another method therefore to produce the 7/16” aperture to take the crankshaft

-I did not have a 7/16” end mill to make the aperture and would be reluctant to use
+bearings.
+I did not have a 7/16” end mill to make the aperture and would be reluctant

-a new high speed cutter on a casting even if I purchased one.
+to use a new high speed cutter on a casting even if I then purchased one.